ethitter/Authy-for-WP/readme.txt

 Enable the plugin, enter your [Authy](http://www.authy.com/) API keys, and your users can enable Authy on their accounts.

 Once users configure Authy through their WordPress user profiles, any login attempts will require an Authy token in addition to the account username and password.

+For users with mobile devices that don't support the Authy app, they can receive their tokens via SMS.

 Plugin development is found at https://github.com/ethitter/Authy-for-WP.